marcinwiacek/pl1/project3_in_progress/readme.md

  11. //neg
  12. //neg2

- 14. ADD8 - add register A and B and save to register "out", 8-bit processing (format: register A start, register B start, register out start, length)
- 15. ADDNUM8 - add numeric value to registers

 Jump:

+Done:
- 1. JUMPPLUS howmany
+  * JUMPPLUS howmany
- 2. JUMPMINUS howmany
+  * JUMPMINUS howmany

+Todo:

- 3. LOOPEQ howmany, register, value - block has got "howmany" instructions.
+  * LOOPEQ howmany, register, value - block has got "howmany" instructions.
 When "register" has got "value", jump outside block else execute next block instructions.
 With this approach we can say to CPU "cache block instructions" (for normal used 1x it doesn't even have sence to write them into cache, with "howmany" 0 we have conditional jump)
- 3. LOOPNEQ howmany, register, value - block has got "howmany" instructions.
+  * LOOPNEQ howmany, register, value - block has got "howmany" instructions.
 When "register" is different than "value", jump outside block else execute next block instructions.
 With this approach we can say to CPU "cache block instructions" (for normal used 1x it doesn't even have sence to write them into cache, with "howmany" 0 we have conditional jump)